 My insider tip: The Hayner Weihnacht.
 Only on the 2nd and 3rd weekends of Advent.
 The picturesque backdrop of Dreieichenhain's old town with its magnificent half-timbered houses, narrow alleys and the historic grounds of Hayn Castle is just made for a romantic Christmas market.
 Parking spaces are rare!
 Be prepared for a short walk to the market.

 · Offenbach.
 Jawoooohllll.
 Offenbach.
 Why?
 Simply because the people of Offenbach offer me something close by that the main market in Frankfurt unfortunately, unfortunately doesn't offer - when I just emerge from celebrating Christmas on December 26th, have time off between the years, want to savour this special time until the turn of the year a bit more, then everything is unfortunately already dismantled at the Main and Römer.
 That is such an unbelievable pity!
 A nice colleague took pity and invited me to Offenbach last year on December 30th.
 Delicious Swiss punch in a relaxed atmosphere.
 The place was well filled, but not packed.
 So that you can chat for hours.
-So, therefore yes, Offenbach ;-) After the holidays until 29.
-December open from 11 a.m. to 7 p.m.
+So, therefore yes, Offenbach ;-) Open after the holidays until December 29 from 11am to 7pm.

-Other than that, if you're looking for an entirely medieval setting, check out my post, which I had put together especially for you here.
+If you're otherwise looking for a completely medieval setting, check out my post, which I had put together especially for you here.

 Which market have you visited yourselves?
 Are you traditionalists and stay faithful to the established stalls or are you Christmas market tourists like me?